seanwhs/Tutorials/AI/AI-Fluency/Part2-Advanced-Techniques-and-Workflows.md

 Be constructive but rigorous.
 Flag anything that feels hand-wavy.
 ```

-Run this across different models (e.g., a strong reasoning model for critique + a fast one for initial drafting) and compare outputs using the evaluation method from Part 1.
+Run this across different models and compare outputs using the evaluation method from Part 1.

+---

+Now that you have mastered advanced prompting, context hygiene, and meta-architecting, the next step is automating this entire cycle — turning these prompts into autonomous, repeatable workflows.

+**Next in this series: Part 3 – Building Personal AI Workflows and Open-Source Agents.**